josephcappadona/automated-CV-analytics/src/model/README.md

 * Histograms are used as input to model of choice (SVM, KNN, Logistic Regression).
 Before training/testing, histograms are transformed using the some combination of data transformation (scaling, normalization), feature selection (variance threshold, Chi^2), and approximation kernel mapping (RBF, Chi^2).
 * Model supports hyperparameter search where a list of potential parameters are considered and the best is chosen using k-folds cross validation.
 * Various model details can be visualized, such as BOVW structure and how the performance varies with different parameters.

+`build_model.py` is the script used to assemble and test models.
+See above for usage.

+`test_model.py` is used to test models beyond the testing that is done in `build_model.py`.

+`hyperparameter_tuning.py` implements the hyperparameter search and helper functions for k-fold cross-validation.

+`model.py` implements the object used to store the BOVW and decision model.

+`clustering.py` implements the creating of BOVW through clustering.

+`features.py` implements the creating of BOVW+color histograms.

+`visualize.py` is used to create graphics related to BOVW structure and how model performance changes with different parameters.

+`utils.py` implements various helper functions that are shared throughout the above scripts.

 ### TODOs